Falsettos: Australian productions

 In 1994, Sydney Theatre Company presented an Australian production directed by Wayne Harrison and featuring John O'May as Marvin, Gina Riley as Trina, Tony Sheldon as Mendel, and Simon Burke as Whizzer.
 After playing at the Sydney Opera House's Drama Theatre from 12 January to 5 March 1994, the production toured Victoria, Hobart and Canberra.
 Riley and Sheldon were both awarded Green Room Awards for this production, winning Best Female Artist in a Leading Role and Best for Best Male Artist in a Supporting Role, respectively.

 In 2014 Darlinghurst Theatre Company presented a revival directed by Stephen Colyer.
 The cast featured Tamlyn Henderson as Marvin, Katrina Retallick as Trina, Stephen Anderson as Mendel, Ben Hall as Whizzer, Elise McCann as Cordelia and Margi de Ferranti as Charlotte.
 The production played as part of the Sydney Mardi Gras festival throughout February and March 2014.
 In her review of the production, Cassie Tongue of Aussie Theatre viewed the production as a "promising sign of things to come" for the Sydney theater scene, and praised the casting by remarking, "Henderson's Marvin and Retallick's Trina are clear standouts, and de Ferranti and McCann are so essential to the emotional weight of the second act that they are just as impressive as if they had been there from the first".

+In 2022, the National Institute of Dramatic Art presented a production directed by David Berthold, with music direction by Michael Tyack and choreography by Kelley Abbey.

 2016 Broadway revival

 Producer Jordan Roth announced in 2015 that he would revive the show under the direction of James Lapine in the spring of 2016.
-The set design incorporated a cube made of large blocks that the characters rearranged throughout the show.
-The production began previews on Broadway at the Walter Kerr Theatre on September 29, 2016, and opened officially on October 27, directed by Lapine.
-Christian Borle, Andrew Rannells, Stephanie J. Block and Brandon Uranowitz played Marvin, Whizzer, Trina, and Mendel respectively.
-Tracie Thoms was Dr. Charlotte, Betsy Wolfe played Cordelia, and Anthony Rosenthal was Jason.
+The set design incorporated a cube made of large blocks that the actors rearranged throughout the show.
+The production began previews on Broadway at the Walter Kerr Theatre on September 29, 2016, and opened officially on October 27.
+Christian Borle, Andrew Rannells, Stephanie J. Block, and Brandon Uranowitz played Marvin, Whizzer, Trina, and Mendel, respectively.
+Tracie Thoms played Dr. Charlotte, Betsy Wolfe played Cordelia, and Anthony Rosenthal played Jason.

 The production closed on January 8, 2017.
-Two performances were filmed on January 3 and 4, 2017, which were repackaged into a presentation for the PBS television series Live from Lincoln Center, and aired on October 27, 2017.
+Two performances were filmed on January 3 and 4, 2017, which were repackaged into a presentation for the PBS television series Live from Lincoln Center and aired on October 27, 2017.

 A North American tour of the 2016 Broadway revival launched in February 2019, under Lapine's direction, and ended in late June 2019.
 Max von Essen starred as Marvin, with Eden Espinosa as Trina, Nick Adams as Whizzer, and Nick Blaemire as Mendel.